DenmarkOfficial Name: Kingdom of Denmark

 Safety and Security

 Terrorism: Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
-On February 14 at an event in Copenhagen, Denmark, called Art, Blasphemy, and the Freedom of Expression, a gunman opened fire killing one person and wounding three police officers.
+On February 14, 2015, at an event in Copenhagen, Denmark, a gunman opened fire killing one person and wounding three police officers.
 U.S. citizens should be aware that attacks can take place without prior warning.

 When traveling or living in Denmark, you should: